healthyplatforms/cakephp-restkit/README.md

 ### Automatic serializing

-Never worry about reformatting arrays for _serialize() again.
+Never worry about reformatting your arrays for _serialize() again.
 RestKit will automagically handle all array reformatting for you.

     function index() {